leelavg/thoughtexpo/content/blog/cli-and-gui-tools-for-smooth-workflow/index.md

 [Joplin](https://github.com/laurent22/joplin): The note taking app with good synchronization capabilities among the devices that I use

-[Konsole](https://github.com/KDE/konsole): Only reason, konsole supports ligatures out of the box and I don't mind spending a bit more of CPU/Memory resources on this.
+~~[Konsole](https://github.com/KDE/konsole):~~ Only reason, konsole supports ligatures out of the box and I don't mind spending a bit more of CPU/Memory resources on this.

+**Update:** Moved to a lightweight, fully functional alternative terminal, i.e, [foot](https://codeberg.org/dnkl/foot)

-[Victor Mono](https://rubjo.github.io/victor-mono/): Not strictly a tool, but good looking fonts.
+~~[Victor Mono](https://rubjo.github.io/victor-mono/):~~ Not strictly a tool, but good looking fonts.
 I moved from fira code due to an [extra step](https://github.com/tonsky/FiraCode/issues/869) needed to bake in some of the variants in ttf files.

+**Update:** Moved to [JetBrains Mono](https://www.jetbrains.com/lp/mono/), then to [Inel One Mono](https://github.com/intel/intel-one-mono)

 [Virt Manager](https://github.com/virt-manager/virt-manager): For creating a base VM on a KVM hypervisor or if I miss enabling `serial-getty@ttyS0` on a VM.